GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 #### Perfmon Requirements

 - If you have your own perfmon counters capturing the following statistics or run on a SQL Server Product such as Amazon RDS or Google CloudSQL for SQL Server, skip to step b, otherwise proceed to step a.
+- Perfmon Data is not required.
+This collection can be safely skipped.
   <br/>

         \Memory\Available MBytes